inoxlang/inox/docs/language-reference/patterns.md

 # matches any string containing only 'a's.
 %str('a'+)

-# matches any string that starts with a 'a' followed by zero or more 'b's.
+# matches any string that starts with an 'a' followed by zero or more 'b's.
 %str('a' 'b'*)

-# matches any string that starts with a 'a' followed by zero or more 'b's and 'c's.
+# matches any string that starts with an 'a' followed by zero or more 'b's and 'c's.
-%str('a' (|'b' | 'c')*)
+%str('a' (| 'b' | 'c')*)

 # shorthand syntax for string patterns only containing a union.
 %str(| 'b' | 'c')